Bluefield University in the News

 “It brings together students who are committed to academic excellence and the Christian faith together at Oxford to live at Oxford and study a discipline of their choice through Oxford’s one-on-one tutorial method,” said Kimzey.
 “SCIO emphasizes rigorous academics, offers numerous field trip opportunities (Stonehenge, London, various castles, etc.), and focuses on developing students in their faith, thinking abilities, and life skills.
 I’m going to be studying English literature,” added Kimzey.

 Kimzey also recently competed in the Blue Ridge Undergraduate Research Conference (BRURC), an annual conference that is held by Lincoln Memorial University that helps showcase undergraduate research and propel undergraduate students to help make the world a better place through their research.
-Kimzey learned of this program through her advisor, Dr. Rob Merritt, professor and chair of the English department at Bluefield College.
+Kimzey learned of this program through her advisor, Dr. Rob Merritt, professor and chair of the English department at Bluefield University.
 Dr. Merritt sponsored and helped Kimzey prepare her essay, a study of The Great Gatsby through a psychological view, for the conference.

 “Laura is always super-conscientious in all her work, especially prepared in-depth for every assignment, said Dr. Merritt.
 “Her writing is so thoughtful; she is always so careful about her organization, understanding of rhetorical strategies, and her research is extremely detailed.